Aayush1999/ProgrammingChallenges/sql-assessment/README.md

 > from marketing_data md
 > group by md.geo
 > order by Total DESC
   * From the above query, we find that MN has the greatest amount of social media response at 23293, CA has the second highest at 22879, NY has the third-highest at 20270 and TX has the lowest at 17081.
 > select sr.store_location, sum(revenue) as Revenue
 > from store_revenue sr
 > group by store_location
 > order by Revenue desc limit 10
   * From the revenue query above we find that CA has the highest revenue of all stores.
 However, when we look at the data carefully, this value is heavily inflated by a 234234 value on the 3rd of January which is most likely a typo and does not fit the trend of revenues.
 Also, there is a 45235 revenue value for NY on the 4th of January that does not seem to align with the revenue trends of the state, suggesting another typo.
 Removing these values, we get that TX has the highest revenue value at $9629, NY has the second highest revenue at $6749 and CA has the third highest revenue at $1003.
 To calculate the most efficient store based on the above 2 queries, I will be using a (revenue/(clicks + impressions)) formula.
 Based on this formula, the store in TX makes $0.56 per click and impression, NY makes $0.33 per click and impression, while CA makes $0.044 per click and impression.
 Therefore, in my opinion, TX is the most efficient store as it generates more income per click and impression.

-From the above revenue query, we find that the store in CA generates the most revenue of the 3 states.
-Hence ​
+​
 * Question #5 (Challenge)
  Generate a query to rank in order the top 10 revenue producing states